1. Stopped By The Police On The Street, Now What?

 "Similar to the discussion on arrest, does the constitutional injunction to safeguard children's rights mean that children will never be detained?
 The answer is also no. The need to detain a child is necessarily a fact based inquiry that requires a balancing of interests"

-• You can use your right to remain silent or any of your other rights (e.g., the right to an attorney) by saying that you want to use that right.
+- You can use your right to remain silent or any of your other rights (including the right to an attorney or to have an attorney appointed for you at no cost and the right to know the reason for your arrest) by saying that you want to use that right.

-• Make sure you know what you're doing in giving up your rights
+- Make sure you know what you're doing in giving up your rights even where it takes a long time for an attorney, parent or guardian to arrive.

 a.
 How do things change if I am read my rights by police?